Windastella/godothub/README.md

 And... that's it!

 ## Installation
-___

 After you install NodeJS.
-Open your terminal/command prompt install it through npm
+Open your terminal / command prompt install it through npm

-`npm install github:Windastella/godothub`
+`npm install -g github:Windastella/godothub`

 and start the server